mzaks/DataArchive/README.md

 # Storing instances of objects which can be converted to `Data`

-In the first paragraph we describe `DataArchive` as a library which makes it easy for developers to store `Data` instances.
-Which is usefull by itself, but in the day to day work, we are dealing with values, which are not instances of `Data`, but can be converted to one.
+In the first paragraph we describe `DataArchive` as a library, which makes it easy for developers to store `Data` instances.
+This is usefull by itself, but in the day to day work, we are dealing with values, which are not instances of `Data`, but rather can be converted to one.
 For example `UIImage`, or classes / structs complying to `Codable` protocol.

 `DataArchive` provides a `ValueConverter` protocol which can be used store and read data, as an alternative.